AnAge entry for Arctica islandica

 - Observations

-These animals show exceptional longevity and have been estimated to live up to 400 years in the wild.
+The ocean quahog clam shows exceptional longevity.
+One specimen called "Ming" was estimated to live up to 507 years in the wild [1086].
 One study found that in animals aged 4-192 years, antioxidant enzymes declined rapidly in the first 25 years, which includes the growth and sexual maturity stages, but afterwards remained stable for over 150 years [0829].
-Though more detailed studies are warranted, it appears this species is a case of negligible senescence.
+In addition, the level of oxidatively damaged proteins in the heart does not change significantly up to 120 years of age [1162].

 Life history traits (averages)